-Mr. Gary R. Thompson, P.Geo., President, Chairman and CEO of the Company is a Qualified Person as defined under National Instrument 43-101 standards and has reviewed and approved this summary of results.
+Mr. Gary R. Thompson, P.Geo., President, Chairman and CEO of the Company is a Qualified Person as defined under National Instrument 43-101 standards and has reviewed the technical information and approved this summary of results.

 Environmental, Social and Governance